Guide2026-04-138 min

 # }

 Synchronous 200 response.
 No polling.
-Same spec = same output, every time.
+Same intent = same output, every time.

 Available components

-24 components across 6 categories.
+40+ components across 7 categories, with nested composition in SplitView and Card for richer layouts.
 Names follow Tremor-inspired conventions — if you've built dashboards in React, these names will feel familiar.

 CategoryComponents